Power Rankings: Which AL power is No. 1 this week?

 Week 11 ranking: 17

-Pittsburgh's last eight series have been against the Diamondbacks, Brewers, Reds, Diamondbacks, Cubs, Dodgers, Cardinals and Cubs.
+Pittsburgh's past eight series have been against the Diamondbacks, Brewers, Reds, Diamondbacks, Cubs, Dodgers, Cardinals and Cubs.
 All but one of those series (Reds) was against a team that is in the top half of the NL standings.
 This partly explains why Pittsburgh has one of the worst records in baseball in June and has seen its hopes to keep up in the NL Central race fade. -- Woolums

 18. San Francisco Giants